 New York has maintained an active, coordinated enforcement structure for enforcing laws governing ICs; its Joint Enforcement Task Force on Employee Misclassification has been active since 2007 and has been given responsibility to enforce the Transportation Industry Fair Play Act, according to today’s press release.

 The Joint Enforcement Task Force is a partnership between the New York State Department of Labor, the Workers’ Compensation Board, the State Department of Taxation, the State Attorney General’s Office, and the Comptroller of the City of New York.
 According to the press release, the Joint Task Force members reportedly identified nearly 24,000 instances of employee misclassification, discovered more than $333.4 million in unreported wages, and assessed nearly $12.2 million in unpaid Unemployment Insurance contributions.
-The Joint Task Force’s last report was issued at the end of February and was the subject of our February 28, 2014 blog post.
+The Joint Task Force’s last report was issued at the end of February and was the subject of my February 28, 2014 blog post.

 The Fair Play Act Defines Who Is An Employee in the Transportation Industry

-As noted in our prior article and blog posts, the Fair Play Act covers any driver with a state issued driver’s license where the driver operates a motor vehicle with a gross vehicle weight rating (GVWR) of over 10,000 pounds.
+As noted in my prior article and blog posts, the Fair Play Act covers any driver with a state issued driver’s license where the driver operates a motor vehicle with a gross vehicle weight rating (GVWR) of over 10,000 pounds.
 Those drivers not covered because they operate vehicles with GVWRs of 10,000 pounds or less are discussed below.

 A driver covered by the new law is presumed to be an employee unless the company utilizing his or her services can demonstrate that the driver meets the three-part test for ICs or the 11-part test for a separate business entity.
 The three-part IC test is a type of “ABC” test similar to IC laws in about half of the states, and requires the business to show that drivers who are retained to transport commercial goods in the state are: .